 Krakow has a wide range of accommodation possibilities to offer.
 The range is vast – from small pensions to big international and recognizable hotels.

-There are plenty of hostels in the very center city or located just on the edge of the centre of the Old Town, within easy reach of the conference place by tram or bus.
+There are plenty of hostels located just on the edge of the centre of the Old Town, within easy reach of the conference place by tram or bus.
 Room prices vary from 35 PLN to 100 PLN and above (depending on the number of the people you share a room with).

-In case you have any problems with finding accommodation feel free to inform us – we will supply you additional information and help you in making reservation.
+In case you have any problems with finding accommodation, feel free to contact us, we will supply you additional information and help you in making reservation.